keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 ## What is enabled by monads?

 The `flatMap()` function primarily enables imperative programming through abstraction.
 It strictly requires that its current context be evaluated into its **desired case** before applying its function argument against the term it contains.
-If the context is in the **undesired case**, then all subsequent computation halts.
-Thus, in contrast to applicative's _all-or-nothing_ operations, monads offer a _one-after-another_ operation.
+If the context is in the **undesired case**, then all subsequent computation halts and this case _propagates_ instead.
+Thus, in contrast to applicative's _all-or-nothing_ operations, monads offer _one-after-another_ operations.
 Both evaluation styles complement each other and may be freely mixed, of course.

 ### Beware the imperative trap

 Because monads allow you to express functional programming in a style that closely mirrors procedural code, especially within the syntax of the for comprehension, it's very easy to fall into a trap of procedural spaghetti even though you're using a functional programming abstraction.
-This occurs because for comprehensions allow you to expose multiple terms and pass them around at varying points within the for comprehension, mimicking procedural state-passing.
+This occurs because for comprehensions allow you to expose multiple terms and pass them around at varying points within the for comprehension, mimicking procedural state-passing:

 :::{.numberLines}
 ```scala